 Chinese Zodiac 2021

-According to the Chinese zodiac calendar, 2021 was the Year of the Ox, which occurs every twelve years.
+According to the Chinese calendar, 2021 was the Year of the Ox, which occurs every twelve years.

-The Chinese zodiac isn’t just animals though, they also include five elements, Wood, Fire, Earth, Gold (Metal), and Water.
-So not only was 2021 the Year of the Ox, it was actually the Year of the Gold Ox, which occurs once every sixty years!
+However, the Chinese zodiac also includes five elements, which are Wood, Fire, Earth, Gold (Metal), and Water.
+So this makes 2021 the Year of the Gold Ox, a cycle which happens once every sixty years.

 Those born in the Year of the Ox are diligent, dependable, and methodical.
 They are known for their strong work ethic, reliability, and determination to achieve their goals.